frankjmontero/Study-notes/Tips&HowToLearn.md

 6. **Dopamine hits**.
 Because learning to code is painful a reward is needed.
 Helps get addicted to coding.
 7. **Don't work to hard**.
 Pace yourself and take regular breaks.
 8. **Think like an engineer**.
 Google what you want to learn and go from there; that is essentially what you will be doing all the time.

+# MISC

+## Focus on systems not goals

+The goal is you destination but rather than motivating yourself looking at that far goal and see yourself failing to get there promptly every day, create a system.
+Through a system you have mini-objectives you complete everyday.
+For instance, you can create a system for learning where you have to sit in front of hte computer to code for 1 hr at least everyday.
+This "goal" is more manageable and still moves you towards you end goal one step at a time.